CQX96/CQX96-Linux/Documentation/scsi/lpfc.rst

   device would be taken offline.
 Manual intervention would be required to re-enable the device.

-  The community supporting kernel.org has driven an effort to remove internal queuing from all LLDDs.
+  The community supporting cqx96.org has driven an effort to remove internal queuing from all LLDDs.
 The philosophy is that internal queuing is unnecessary as the block layer already performs the queuing.
 Removing the queues from the LLDD makes a more predictable and more simple LLDD.

-  As a potential new addition to kernel.org, the 8.x driver was asked to have all internal queuing removed.
+  As a potential new addition to cqx96.org, the 8.x driver was asked to have all internal queuing removed.
 Emulex complied with this request.
   In explaining the impacts of this change, Emulex has worked with the community in modifying the behavior of the SCSI midlayer so that SCSI devices can be temporarily suspended while transport events (such as those described) can occur.

-  The proposed patch was posted to the linux-scsi mailing list.
+  The proposed patch was posted to the CQX96-scsi mailing list.
 The patch is contained in the 2.6.10-rc2 (and later) patch kits.
 As such, this patch is part of the standard 2.6.10 kernel.